 Two policemen approached the team at the services afterwards, but only to get a closer look at the car!

 A number of car crashes during the foggy autumn of 1965 led the government to hold consultations with the police and the National Road Safety Advisory Council.
 They concluded that the crashes were caused by vehicles travelling too fast for the conditions.

 It was suggested that a speed limit be used during periods when the road was affected by fog, ice or snow, and that an overall maximum speed limit of 70 mph should be tested out.
 The four-month trial began at midday on 22 December 1965.

 Britain’s motorways are still governed by the 70mph limit.
 Countries around the world have adopted different speed restrictions, while some have none at all!
 The speed limit on motorways in France, akin to a large part of Europe, is 130kmph (80mph).

 For a faster ride, head to Poland where the limit is 140kmph (85mph).
 But true speed demons should try driving the autobahns of Germany, where large sections of road have no limits at all.

-On the Isle of Man, in the Irish Sea between England and Ireland, thirty percent of national roads are unrestricted, making it a big draw for thrill seekers.
-Meanwhile in Australia’s Northern Territory, several sections of the epic Stuart Highway, which runs through the Red Centre of the country, have no speed limits.
+On the Isle of Man, in the Irish Sea between England and Ireland, thirty percent of national roads are speed unrestricted, making it a big draw for thrill seekers.
+Meanwhile, in Australia’s Northern Territory, several sections of the epic Stuart Highway, which runs through the Red Centre of the country, have no speed limits.

 In 2013, 3,064 people were killed or seriously injured in the UK in crashes where speed was a factor.